21 Successful Companies Using React Native in 2025

 7. Pinterest

-Pinterest is somewhat a social network, but it’s not particularly used for communication.
-Instead, people post and pin ideas related to a variety of topics, interior design, and recipes being the most popular subject interests.
+Pinterest is somewhat of a social network, but it’s not particularly used for communication.
+Instead, people post and pin ideas related to a variety of topics, with interior design and recipes being the most popular subject interests.

 Like many companies that use React Native, their choice was dependent on the framework’s capacity to share code from one platform to another.
 This way, Pinterest could invest in developer productivity in a constructive manner.